tst2005/lua-modhelper/README.md

  * argument #3 : something about custom meta handler

-lua micro module
+lua micro-module
 ================

 This module is usually the most minimal code possible : return a single function, nothing more.

 It is usefull to split the code in lot of part to be able to choose which one is really needed and which one should be dropped.

-Main idea: return something callable.
+Main idea: a module definition should focused on the callable stuff.

-lua mini module
+lua mini-module
 ===============

 ## like a simple table